Photofragment-ion imaging

-Photofragment ion imaging or, more generally, Product Imaging is an experimental technique for making measurements of the velocity of product molecules or particles following a chemical reaction or the photodissociation of a parent molecule.
-The method uses a two-dimensional detector, usually a microchannel plate, to record the arrival positions of state-selected ions created by resonantly enhanced multi-photon ionization (REMPI).
-The first experiment using photofragment ion imaging was performed by David W Chandler and Paul L Houston in 1987 on the phototodissociation dynamics of methyl iodide (iodomethane, CH_{3}I).
+Photofragment ion imaging (or product imaging) is an experimental technique for making measurements of the velocity of product molecules or particles following a chemical reaction or the photodissociation of a parent molecule.
+The method uses a two-dimensional detector, usually a microchannel plate, to record the arrival positions of state-selected ions created by resonance-enhanced multiphoton ionization (REMPI).
+The first experiment using photofragment ion imaging was performed by David W. Chandler and Paul L. Houston in 1987 on the phototodissociation dynamics of methyl iodide (iodomethane, CH_{3}I).

 Background

 Many problems in molecular reaction dynamics demand the simultaneous measurement of a particle's speed and angular direction; the most demanding require the measurement of this velocity in coincidence with internal energy.
 Studies of molecular reactions, energy transfer processes and photodissociation can only be understood completely if the internal energies and velocities of all products can be specified.

 Product imaging approaches this goal by determining the three-dimensional velocity distribution of one state-selected product of the reaction.
 For a reaction producing two products, because the speed of the unobserved sibling product is related to that of the measured product through conservation of momentum and energy, the internal state of the sibling can often be inferred.